-Vermont requires orientation training for specific positions in regulated child care.
+Vermont requires orientation training and written policies for specific positions in regulated child care.
 Please refer to the appropriate regulations and position to determine if orientation is required.
 The training consists of two parts:

 - Mandated Reporter Training.
 See below for more information on this training and how to access it.

 - The division is currently developing an online orientation and it will be available soon.
 The training will count toward annual professional development hours requirements when it is successfully completed for the first time.
 The training will be free through December 2018.